24 September 2025

 Nut Allergy – Reminder

-We have a number of students in our school who are allergic to nuts and nut products.
+We have several students in our school who are allergic to nuts and nut products.
 Exposure to nuts can trigger an allergic reaction and be life-threatening for these students, so please avoid sending nuts or nut based products to school.
 We aim to keep our school as nut-free as possible to keep our students safe.

 Launching into Learning 2025